7000 Provider Investigations (PI) Community

 When a community provider abuses, neglects, or exploits a client and the incident occurs away from the client’s residence, the jurisdiction is PI Community.

-For instance, some community providers accompany clients while the client runs errands in the community or attends a public school or youth camp.
+For example, some community providers accompany clients while the client runs errands in the community or attends a public school or youth camp.
+If there is an incident involving the community provider and the client while at the client’s school, then the jurisdiction of the report is PI Community.